Wrapper around plotly::save_image().

 is neglected.
 It is necessary to execute the following line of code at the end:

-reticulate::py_run_string("import sys")
+reticulate::py_run_string("import sys").

 This function will check to see that all installations are in place and offer to install if not.

-Many of the arguments are the same as for save_image
+Many of the arguments are the same as for save_image and are passed directly

 to that function.